ewaszy/Austin_Housing_Market/README.md

 * Home Type: SingleFamily Home, Condo, Townhouse, etc.
 * Lot size
 * Living Area Square Feet
+* Number of Bedrooms
-* Number of Bedrooms and Bathrooms
+* Number of Bathrooms
 * Property Tax Rate: Tax paid on property that is owned by an individual.
 The average property tax rate in Texas is 1.80%.
 Property tax rates are usually higher within city limits.

 ## Question we hope to answer with our data: What is the median price of a home for each neighborhood in Austin, TX?